-As we head into the coldest months of the 2020-2021 school, it’s time for preschool directors, daycare operators, and school nurses to review cold and flu season tips.
+As we head into the coldest months of the school term, it’s time for preschool directors, daycare operators, and school nurses to review cold and flu season tips.
 It’s common for school-aged children to have between 6-10 colds a year – especially during the winter when people are more susceptible to viral infections.
 Plus, according to the Center for Disease Control and Prevention (CDC), “Each year, millions of children get sick with seasonal flu; thousands of children are hospitalized, and some children die from flu.”

 The good news is that this year’s cold and flu season appears to be milder, possibly due to the precautions people are already taking to mitigate the spread of COVID-19.
 However, since colds and the flu are notorious for spreading through schools and daycares, directors need to have a plan.
 Use the following 12 cold and flu season tips to reassure parents and staff.

 1. Encourage Families to Get the Flu Vaccine

 The American Academy of Pediatrics (AAP) recommends, “Encourage all staff, children, and parents to plan to get the flu vaccine as soon as it is available in their community.
 Everyone needs a flu vaccine each year, even when the virus strains in the vaccine do not change from the previous year, because protection only lasts one season.”